-Question: Can SHSP and UASI funding be used on projects other than those related to terrorism?
+Question: Can SHSP and Urban Area Security Initiative (UASI) funding be used on projects other than those related to terrorism?

 Answer: Many capabilities which support terrorism preparedness simultaneously support preparedness for other hazards.
 Grantees must demonstrate this dual-use quality for any activities implemented under this program that are not explicitly focused on terrorism preparedness.
-Activities implemented under SHSP/UASI/NSGP must support terrorism preparedness by building or sustaining capabilities that relate to the prevention of, protection from, mitigation of, response to, and recovery from terrorism.
+Activities implemented under SHSP, UASI, and the Non-Profit Security Grant Program (NSGP) must support terrorism preparedness by building or sustaining capabilities that relate to the prevention of, protection from, mitigation of, response to, and recovery from terrorism.